basilisp-lang/basilisp/docs/specialforms.rst

    .. note::

       In Basilisp, only :ref:`nil` and :ref:`false <boolean_values>` are considered false by ``if`` -- all other expressions are truthy.
-      This differs from Python, where many objects may be considered falsey if they are empty (such as lists, sets, and strings).
+      This differs from Python, where many objects may be considered logical false if they are empty (such as lists, sets, and strings).

    .. seealso::